danielolson13/wink-mqtt/README.md

 ##How do I root the Wink Hub?
 Matt Carrier has a good artical on rooting and getting SSH access to the Wink Hub with the UART method https://mattcarrier.com/post/hacking-the-winkhub-part-1/

-##How it works
+##How wink-mqtt works
-wink-mqttt uses the "aprontest" binary on the Wink Hub to communicate with the Z-Wave, Zigbee and lutron radios.
+wink-mqttt uses the "aprontest" binary on the Wink Hub to communicate with the Z-Wave, Zigbee and Lutron radios.
 Each paired device is given a MasterID. wink-hub subscribes to an MQTT server for 'set' events.
 Topics are organized by 'home/[MASTERID]/[ATTRIBUTE]/set' ```mosquitto_pub -t 'home/20/3/set' -v 'TRUE'```
 To view MasterID and attribues you can run ```aprontest -l``` then ```aprontest -l -m20```

 wink-mqtt tails the log file(there is probably a much better way) for state change messages and then querys the sqllite3 database /database/apron.db for the current values of the devices, those updates are then publised back to the MQTT server 'home/MASTERID/ATTRIBUTE' with their current value.